Virtual Mental Wealth Hub

 Trafford Parents Forum

-Where children are struggling with emotions, behaviour and relationships, we believe that, in most cases, they will achieve the best outcomes where this is addressed early, and with the support of families, schools and their peers.
+Where children are struggling with emotions, behaviour and relationships we believe that, in most cases, they will achieve the best outcomes where this is addressed early with the support of families, schools and their peers.
 Only in the most exceptional cases, is the situation improved when apart from their peers.

 Education, Health, Social Care, CAMHS and commissioners are working together in Trafford to try to make signposting and accessing support less complicated.
-The Family Information Service is hosting the Virtual Mental Wealth Hub Toolkit and video which aims to capture the wealth of resources available into a one-stop shop.
 The VMWH also links to professionals who can support children, schools and families.

 Supporting the Emotional Wellbeing Needs of Children and Young People in Trafford as a Result of COVID-19.